 Bel Canto Opera Overview

 Libretto by Nilo Cruz

 Based on the novel by Ann Patchett

-An extraordinary international cast is led by Danielle de Niese, who caused a sensation as Lyric's Cleopatra in 2007.
-Sir Andrew Davis teams up with Kevin Newbury (Anna Bolena) for this world premiere with a libretto by Pulitzer Prize winner Nilo Cruz and music by Jimmy López, a native of Peru and "one of the most dynamic young composers working today."
+The extraordinary international cast of Bel Canto is led by Danielle de Niese, who caused a sensation as Lyric's Cleopatra in 2007.
+Sir Andrew Davis teams up with Kevin Newbury (Anna Bolena) for this world premiere with a libretto by Pulitzer Prize winner Nilo Cruz and music by Jimmy López, a native of Peru and "one of the most interesting young composers anywhere today."
 Chicago Sun-Times